ErikMollers/Bachelor_Thesis/Documents/Programming_logbook.md

 [this](https://www.cfd.at/sites/default/files/tutorialsV4/14-ExampleFourteen.pdf) tutorial explains how to incorperate the sample function while the simulation is running, that might be interesting to explore at a later time.

+### 11/05/2020
+#### salt concentration
+The simulation took 20 hours to simulate 0.15 seconds on my laptop, I think it an definetly be refined to run quicker.
+Some thing to look into are taking out the Navier-Stokes equations, bigger delta t timesteps, smaller simulation time if the data converges to a value quicker then after 0.15 seconds.

+Before going into the refinement lets first look if the simulation actually did what we would expect. by running the "sample" command in the case directorie a new directorie gets created named sets wherin the ion concentrations of different times are stored in .xy files.
+We first have to convert these files to .txt files to import them to python (I didn't find a way to input the .xy files directly but maybe that's also possible) I'll save the converted files in the new Data folder in this repository.